Kayak Weeki Wachee Springs

 Do’s and Don’ts of Swimming

 There will be controversy surrounding this topic.
-There are tons of posts on Facebook from locals ranting about swimming in the Weeki Wachee River.
+There are numerous posts on Facebook from locals complaining about swimming in the Weeki Wachee River.

-A dredging project is underway for the Weeki Wachee River to remove the sand from the riverbed.
+A dredging project was completed on the Weeki Wachee River to remove the sand from the riverbed.
 A limestone riverbed is a base for seagrass growth and a winter refuge for local manatees.
-Seagrass will be planted in river areas after the dredging project is completed.
+Seagrass has been planted in the river, and fortunately, they are growing.

-Kayaks are tethered to the river’s edge, which causes erosion when people swim in the river.
-The manatees have less food for the winter because thousands of people repeatedly climb on the river’s edge and tramp the seagrass.
+Kayaks tethered to the river’s edge cause erosion, and it is prohibited.
+The manatees have less food for the winter because thousands of people repeatedly climb on the river’s edge and trample the seagrass.
 Jet skis and small boats have caused several feet of property damage to those who live along the river.

 Upper Deck